 The iconic picture of the liberation of beagles bred for animal studies from the “Green Hill” farm in Montichiari, Brescia, which took place on April 28, 2012, following months of public demonstrations.
 This inspirational image clearly illustrates the effectiveness of activism in paving the change of the status quo.

 The facility was eventually shut down in August after the authorities found evidence of animal cruelty.
 More than 2,600 dogs were seized and later adopted.

 Prosecutors officially filed charges and I attended the first court hearing on behalf of a shelter which had taken care of hundreds of puppies from Green Hill.
 Three workers and the company’s vet were found guilty.

-Please fell free to fill the form below to get in touch with me.
+Please feel free to fill out the form below to get in touch with me.
 I personally read all emails and usually reply in a couple of days.